Degrees and Certifications:

 Bachelors in Science with a concentration in Physical Education

-Hello Hodgen students, my name is Ms. Meneely, this is my fifth year teaching at Hodgen Tech Elementary!
-I am excited to be able to work with you students here at Hodgen to enhance your learning and passion for living a healthy lifestyle and a love for physical activities.
+Hello Hodgen students, my name is Ms. Meneely, this will be my 6th year teaching at Hodgen Tech Elementary!
+I am excited to be able to work with you students here at Hodgen to enhance your learning/passion for living a healthy/active lifestyle and a love for physical activities.

 ♥ When students get enough active play, there’s a marked improvement in their cognitive abilities, academic behavior and overall attitude, according to the Heart and Stroke Foundation.
 It’s more important than ever to encourage our kids to incorporate physical activity into their day.
 (Preschoolers need at least 180 minutes of physical activity each day, while kids aged five to 17 need 60 minutes of mild to moderate exercise a day.)